 Why is Thai Iced Tea Orange?

-I was surprised to find out that the crazy color comes from food coloring added to the tea.
+I was surprised to find out that the crazy color comes from yellow food coloring added to the tea.
 I had imagined some exotic Thai spice caused the vibrant color.

 Ingredients for Thai Tea